 We are not able to provide sponsorship for applicants that require it.

-You will need to have the right to work to do this route.
+You will need to have the right to study or work to do our tuition fee and salaried routes.

 You can find out more about the various visa options by following the link below.